jayraj1906/vehicle-insurance-prediction/README.md

 1. **Data Ingestion** ➔ **Data Validation** ➔ **Data Transformation**
 2. **Model Training** ➔ **Model Evaluation** ➔ **Model Deployment**
 3. **CI/CD Automation** with GitHub Actions, Docker, AWS EC2, and ECR

----

-## 💬 Connect
-If you found this project helpful or have any questions, feel free to reach out!

----

-This README provides a structured walkthrough of the MLOps project, showcasing the end-to-end pipeline, cloud integration, CI/CD setup, and robust data handling capabilities.